 Hatching within the contours of the sketch with varying degrees of pressure.

-Creating contours with colored felt-tip pens.
+Creating outlines with colored felt-tip pens.

 "Who hid under the fungus"Individual.

-Activation of memory, imagination.
+Activation of memory and imagination.

 Drawing in mixed media - watercolor and gouache.